Autonomous Evaluation of LLMs for Truth Maintenance and Reasoning Tasks: The AutoEval Approach for Assessing Truth Maintenance

+Our dataset generator (described in App.\,\ref{Appendix:dataset_gen}) takes a user-provided CFG and vocabulary to dynamically generate user-controlled, diverse datasets up to a user-specified metric such as the number of operators, parse tree depth, etc. It is guaranteed to generate any representable string using the CFG (App.\,\ref{Appendix:dataset_gen}).
+As a result, users can easily generate out-of-distribution datasets in \APPROACH{} by simply providing CFGs and/or vocabularies.
-\textbf{(Fig.\,\ref{fig:fig2}b) Propositional Logic: PL$(n)$ Dataset} ($|\mathcal{D}^\ast| \sim 19k$) Similar to $k$--SAT, this dataset also replaces terminals by randomly selecting from a list $n$ propositions.

-\textbf{(Fig.\,\ref{fig:fig2}c) First-order Logic: FOL$(n_p, n_o)$ Synthetic (S), English (E) Datasets} ($|\mathcal{D}^\ast| \sim 19k$ each) We use the Prenex Normal Form where all quantifiers appear first.
-The terminals $p$ are replaced with predicates of the form $p(v_1, \ldots, v_n)$ where $p_i$ is a predicate name selected from a list of $n_p$ predicates, $v_i$ is either an object $o$ from a list of $n_o$ objects or is a free variable $f \in \{x_1, x_2, \ldots\}$ that is appropriately annotated within the scoping rules of the parentheses.
-The objects and predicate names are auto-generated synthetically for the synthetic version of the dataset.
-The English version of the dataset uses VerbNet \citep{schuler2005verbnet} for predicate names and Faker \citep{Faraglia_Faker} for object names.
-This version of the dataset allows for informalization to produce more \emph{abstract} sentences that closely resemble the \NL{} statements in SOTA autoformalization datasets.
-For example, an \FS{} statement $\textit{Boom(Richard)} \land \textit{Exercise(Yolonda)}$ yields a more natural \NL{} statement such as \textit{``The expression states that Richard does not experience a boom, and Yolonda does not engage in exercise''}.
+The \APPROACH{} core benchmark uses four CFGs (Fig.\,\ref{fig:fig2}) for producing five datasets compromising FL strings.
+The 3-CNF$(n)$ (Fig.\,\ref{fig:fig2}a) and propositional logic PL$(n)$ (Fig.\,\ref{fig:fig2}b) CFGs replace the terminal by randomly selecting from a list of $n$ propositions.
+First-order logic FOL$(n_p, n_o)$ (Fig.\,\ref{fig:fig2}c) CFG replaces the terminal with predicates of the form $p(v_1, \ldots, v_n)$ where $p$ is a predicate name selected from a list of $n_p$ predicates, $v_i$ is either an object $o$ from a list of $n_o$ objects or is a free variable $f \in \{x_1, x_2, \ldots\}$ that is appropriately annotated within the scoping rules.
+Finally, the regular expression RE$(n)$ (Fig.\,\ref{fig:fig2}d) CFG uses the vocabulary set $\Sigma=\{0, \ldots, n-1\}$.

+We provide 5 datasets with 2 generated from the FOL CFG and 1 each for the rest.
+We sampled 500 strings for each complexity level.
+The 3-CNF(12) dataset contains examples with up to 59 operators, totaling ${\sim}10k$ strings.
+PL$(12)$ contains examples with up to 40 operators, for a total of ${\sim}20k$ strings.
+The RE$(2)$ dataset contains examples with tree depth up to 40, also totaling ${\sim}20k$ strings.

+The FOL datasets, FOL$(8,12)$--S and FOL$(8,12)$--E, contain examples with up to 37 operators, for a total of ${\sim}19k$ strings each.
+FOL$(8,12)$--S uses auto-generated synthetic object and predicate names.
+Conversely, FOL$(8,12)$--E uses verbs from VerbNet \citep{schuler2005verbnet} for predicate names and names from Faker \citep{Faraglia_Faker} for object names.
+Using more descriptive names allows for informalization to produce more \emph{abstract} sentences that closely resemble the \NL{} statements in SOTA autoformalization datasets.
+For example, a \FS{} statement $\textit{Boom(Richard)} \land \textit{Exercise(Yolonda)}$ yields a more natural \NL{} statement: \textit{``Richard experiences a boom, and Yolonda engages in exercise''}.